 - Transfer assets to a new company, or ‘newco,’ and trade can continue without the stress of creditor pressure and unmanageable debt.

-Future Strategy can help you appoint a licensed Insolvency Practitioner (IP) as administrator, but this appointment only takes place at a certain stage of proceedings to facilitate a quick sale.
+Future Strategy can help you appoint a licensed Insolvency Practitioner (IP) as administrator, but this appointment only takes place at a particular stage of proceedings to facilitate a quick sale.

 Contact us today for impartial advice on whether pre-pack administration would be an option for your business.
 We can explain the process while advising on other alternatives as part of a free initial consultation.